 reports = list(pool.map(generate_report, PERIODS))

 Each thread blocks on its own call; the runner processes them in parallel.
-Five reports in 0.54 seconds — five times faster on the same machine, with no broker change.
+Five reports finish in 0.54 seconds in this local I/O-bound demo.

 Single-call fan-out